Analyzing Dominance Move (MIP-DoM) Indicator for Multi- and Many-objective Optimization: Dominance Move

 \section{Dominance Move}

 Dominance move (DoM) is an intuitive indicator that is commensurate with all four desirable properties \cite{DBLP:journals/corr/LiY17a}.
 The first idea presenting DoM came from the performance comparison indicator (PCI) \cite{Li2015}.
 Examining the PCI proposal, it is quite similar to DoM in its essential purpose.
 PCI, a binary quality indicator, builds up a reference set using two solution sets, \bm{$P$} and \bm{$Q$}.
-This reference set is then split up into clusters, and the indicator calculates the movement distance in order to weakly-dominate the clusters.
+This reference set is then split up into clusters, and the indicator calculates the movement distance {for one set to dominating the other set}.

 Dominance move is a measure for comparing two sets of multi-dimensional points, being classified as a binary indicator.
-It considers the minimum overall movement of points in one set needed to {\em weakly-dominate\/} each and every member of the other set.
-Recall that a point \boldx\ weakly-dominate ($\preceq$) another point \boldy, if $f_i(\boldx) < f_i(\boldy)$ for all $j=1,\ldots,M$.
-Thus, if $f_i(\boldx)=f_i(\boldy)$ for any $i$, \boldx\ cannot weakly-dominate \boldy, but a small reduction in $f_i(\boldx)$ by an infinitesimal $\delta_i\rightarrow 0$ will make the revised \boldx\ to weakly-dominate \boldy.
-In such a case, since the move is small, we consider $\boldx \preceq \boldy$ with a vanishing dominance move.
-The DoM does not need {\it{a priori}} problem knowledge, parameters, or a reference set.
-However, the computational cost to calculate DoM is prohibitive, and the method to obtain DoM for a number of objective functions higher than two is unknown.
-DoM can be defined as follows.
+It considers the minimum overall movement of points in one set needed to dominate each and every member of the other set.